 - For highly-available ZooKeeper, you will need a cluster of 3 or 5 ZooKeeper nodes.
 We recommend either installing ZooKeeper on its own hardware, or running 3 or 5 Master servers (where overlords or coordinators are running) and configuring ZooKeeper on them appropriately.
 See the ZooKeeper admin guide for more details.

 - For highly-available metadata storage, we recommend MySQL or PostgreSQL with replication and failover enabled.
-See MySQL HA/Scalability Guide and PostgreSQL's High Availability, Load Balancing, and Replication for MySQL and PostgreSQL, respectively.
+See MySQL Enterprise High Availability and PostgreSQL's High Availability, Load Balancing, and Replication for more information.

 - Druid Brokers can be scaled out and all running servers will be active and queryable.
 We recommend placing them behind a load balancer.